PHB-CPHB/JavaScript-Exam/JSPeriode1/README.md

 # Period-1 Vanilla JavaScript, es2015 ->, Node.js and Babel + Webpack
     ## Note: This description is too big for a single exam-question.
 It will be divided up into several questions for the exam
     ## Explain and Reflect:

     ###	Explain differences between Java and JavaScript.
 You should include both topics related to the fact that Java is a compiled language and JavaScript a scripted language, and general differences in language features.

     - Java is an OOP programming language while Java Script is a scripting language.
         - Java is a Object-oriented programming language (OOP) is a programming language that works with "objects", "methodes in the objects".
             - It needs to be compiled in order for it to work.
 In Java "most" errors will be compile-time.
             - It runs on a virtual machine or in the browser.
+            - Java is a statically typed language (We need to set variables (Int, String....)).
+            - Java is class-based (Make methode in the class, can be use on the object everywhere).
+            - Java constructors are special functions that can only be called at object creation.

         - JavaScript is scripting or script language which is a programming language that supports scripts.
             - In JavaScript we do not focus on classes but make functions.
             - It is not compiled and therefor the errors will come in run-time.
             - It manly runs on the browser.

-Because of this, it would be mostly handy to use an IDE for OOP programming, while a simple editor like VSCode is best for the scripting programming.

-- Java is a statically typed language; JavaScript is dynamic.
+            - JavaScript is dynamic(We dont need to set variables).
-- Java is class-based; JavaScript is prototype-based.
+            - JavaScript is prototype-based (Make a function and put it on a prototype.
-- Java constructors are special functions that can only be called at object creation; JavaScript "constructors" are just standard functions
+            - JavaScript "constructors" are just standard functions.
-Both of the languages have their constructors with a capital letter.

-- Java requires all non-block statements to end with a semicolon; JavaScript inserts semicolons at the ends of certain lines.
-- Java uses block-based scoping; JavaScript uses function-based scoping like callbacks.
-- Java has an implicit this scope for non-static methods, and implicit class scope; JavaScript has implicit global scope.

     ###	Explain the two strategies for improving JavaScript: ES6 (es2005) + ES7, versus Typescript.
 What does it require to use these technologies: In our backend with Node, in (many different) Browsers

     #### JavaScript: ES6(es2015) + ES7:

 - The natural evolution of JavaScript, bringing features like arrow functions, Classes and Inheritance, promises, Generators and much more.